adeeweller/adeeweller.github.io/_pages/about.md

 Some other current projects include:

 - Why the British state collaborated with Loyalist militias during the Troubles in Northern Ireland, using declassified conversations among top officials.
-- How mayoral reelection in Mexico affects criminal infiltration into elections.
+- How the introduction of mayoral reelection in Mexico affects criminal infiltration into elections.
 - How natural resource shocks in Mozambique shape infrastructure investment and illicit economies.
+- How the anticipation of international military intervention shapes gang violence and civilian mobility in Haiti.
 <br />

 As a co-founder of Women in Political Science at Emory (WiPS-E), I am committed to building and empowering a diverse and inclusive research community that reaches across both academic and policy networks.